 South Sea Pearls

-South Sea pearls often called the Queen of Pearls, are probably the most sought-after variety of all pearl types.
-They are cultivated in Australia, the Philippines, Myanmar (Burma) and Indonesia and are formed by the Pinctada maxima oysters, which are the largest pearl oysters in the world.
-The high failure rate in the cultivation process makes these types of pearls one of the most valuable pearls available on the market.
+Regarded as the “Queen of Pearls,” South Sea pearls stand as one of the most coveted varieties among all types of pearls.
+Cultivated in regions such as Australia, the Philippines, Myanmar (Burma), and Indonesia, they are formed by the Pinctada maxima oysters, the largest pearl oysters in the world.
+Due to the challenging cultivation process and high failure rate, South Sea pearls rank among the most valuable pearls available in the market.

 Unique Types of Pearls